Type: Affordable housing fund

 Value of Those Units: $400 million

 In its first five years, the Conservancy preserved 2,150 units across 14 properties, representing more than $400 million in value.
-The portfolio serves nurses, teachers, musicians, and other households earning 80 percent and below of median family income.
+The portfolio serves nurses, teachers, musicians, and other households earning 80 percent and below the median family income.
 Beyond providing affordable housing, the Conservancy offers comprehensive resident support through its ACT Together Program, which provides financial literacy training, health care services, and educational opportunities.
-A partnership with Financial Health Pathways even offers residents one-on-one financial coaching with matched savings of up to $200 for a six-month period.
+A partnership with Financial Health Pathways even offers residents one-on-one financial coaching with matched savings of up to $200 for six months.

 The financial performance has validated the model’s viability: the fund has outperformed both the NCREIF and NAREIT Residential indexes on a five-year annualized basis, returning more than 7.2 percent annually since inception.
 Its 67 investors include banks, foundations, family offices, institutional capital, and high-net-worth individuals, with PNC recently committing $10 million—the largest investment to date.